Dakota Fanning: 2010s: Transition to mature roles

 In January 2013, she was cast as Beverly Aadland in the Errol Flynn biopic The Last of Robin Hood.
 Later that year in September, Fanning was cast as Olivia in Franny.
-In November, she was cast in Viena and the Fantomes as Viena; about a roadie traveling across America with a punk rock band in the 1980s.
+In November, she was cast in Viena and the Fantomes as Viena, about a roadie traveling across America with a punk rock band in the 1980s.
 The film was originally set to be released in 2015, but later released digitally on June 30, 2020.

 In February 2014, she recorded a voice role for the animated film Yellowbird.
-In May 2015, Every Secret Thing, based on the 2004 novel by Laura Lippman, co-starring Diane Lane, Elizabeth Banks, Danielle Macdonald, Colin Donnell and Nate Parker was released in the U.S. Also in 2015, Martin Koolhoven confirmed that Jack Roth joined the cast of the film Brimstone.
+In May 2015, Every Secret Thing, based on the 2004 novel by Laura Lippman, co-starring Diane Lane, Elizabeth Banks, Danielle Macdonald, Colin Donnell, and Nate Parker was released in the U.S. Also in 2015, Martin Koolhoven confirmed that Jack Roth joined the cast of the film Brimstone.
 In June 2015, The Hollywood Reporter confirmed that Fanning and Kit Harington had replaced Mia Wasikowska and Robert Pattinson in the film, respectively.
-The set of primary recording began June 15 and will be held in Romania, Spain, and Germany.
+The set of primary recording began June 15 and was to be held in Romania, Spain, and Germany.

-In July 2016, it was announced Fanning was cast in a film adaptation of The Bell Jar as Esther Greenwood.
-However, in 2019 it was reported that Kirsten Dunst was no longer involved with directing the project.
-In a 2023 update, 'The Bell Jar' was being considered being adapted into a TV series instead, though development has remained on hold.
-In 2017, Fanning starred in Neill Blomkamp's Zygote as part of Blomkamp's series of experimental short films released through Oats Studios.
 Fanning had a cameo role in the heist comedy Ocean's 8, which was released in 2018.
 The same year starred as Sara Howard in the TNT historical television series The Alienist based on novel of the same name.
 In August 2018, TNT ordered a sequel series based upon the follow-up novel The Angel of Darkness, with Fanning set to return to reprise the role of Sara Howard.
 In 2019, Fanning played Lynette "Squeaky" Fromme in Quentin Tarantino's comedy-drama Once Upon a Time in Hollywood, for which she and the cast of the film were nominated for the SAG Award for Outstanding Performance by a Cast in a Motion Picture.